 - You Need Extra Protein to Grow Muscles

 Most of us on a Western diet have enough protein to build muscles.
 In short; protein bars and shakes are just a way of companies making money.
 If you have a balanced diet, you don’t need extra protein.
 In fact, extra protein might make you put on weight.
 You can get your natural protein from meat products, eggs, and even seeds and nuts, so there is no point stepping up your game, unless you are an athlete, training for the next Olympics.
 These supplements can do more harm than good when it comes to your diet.
+If you’re interested in learning more about the optimal protein consumption for athletes, you can check out this informative article on Carnivore Snax.

 - Your Metabolism Slows Down Over 40